toniov/es-fixtures/README.md

 es-fixtures clear my_index my_type
 ```

 By default it will run in local, but `host` can be specified.
-Also logging verbosity can be specified setting `log`, by default it will be off.
+Also logging level can be specified setting `log`, by default it will be off.

 For example: